Lattice and Heegaard-Floer homologies of algebraic links: Introduction

-The complex $\Ll^{-}$ is naturally $\mathbb{Z}^{r}$-filtered: the subcomplex $\Ll^{-}(v)$ is generated by the cubes contained in the positive quadrant originating at $v$.
-Our main theorem describes the homology of the subcomplexes $\Ll^{-}(v)$ and the associated graded complexes $\gr_v \Ll^{-}$ for all $v$.
+The complex $\Ll^{-}_w$ is naturally $\BZ^{r}$-filtered: the subcomplex $\Ll^{-}_w(v)$ is generated by the cubes contained in the positive quadrant originating at $v$.
+One of our main theorems describes the homology of the subcomplexes $\Ll^{-}_w(v)$ and the associated graded complexes $\gr_v \Ll^{-}_w$ for all $v$.